tag:

 Finance Committee

-The Finance Committee shall be responsible for preparing and submitting an annual budget, developing and executing an annual plan for funding the budget, overseeing the budget, preparing and maintaining a five-year budget projection, and maintaining the financial records of ACCE.
+The Finance Committee shall be responsible for preparing and submitting an annual budget, developing and executing an annual plan to fund the budget, overseeing the budget, preparing and maintaining a five-year budget projection, and maintaining ACCE's financial records.

 Leadership Development Committee